Prepare for unexpected vet bills

 The underlying causes of coughing up blood are vastly different, and prevention of each of these possible conditions should be a regular part of your dog’s healthy lifestyle.
 Preventing bacterial infections, such as tuberculosis, requires reducing your dog’s potential exposure to the disease.
 You must keep your dog away from any member of your family or another person who is known or suspected to have tuberculosis.
 Additionally, do not allow your dog to feed on the carcass of dead animals, both wild or livestock, as animal remains may be infected with the bacteria.

 Unfortunately, you may not be able to prevent some of the diseases associated with hematemesis, such as gastric cancers.
 However, with a healthy diet designed specifically for your dog based on his food intolerances and sensitivities, you can help prevent ulcers and gastritis.
+Keep your dog away from potential toxins such as cleaning products, rat baits and human medicines.

 The cost of treating your dog for coughing up blood will depend on the underlying medical condition.
 For example, treatment for vomiting up blood associated with hematemesis can cost around $1,100 whereas treatment for heartworms can be around $1,500.